EasonChen99/Leaf-classifier/README.md

 matplotlib

 ## dataset
 The original data is saved in the dataset_origin folder.
-There are six kinds of plant pictures: Lotus magnolia tree, Redrlowered Loropetalum, maple, Camphora officinarum, cypress, ginkgo, which are stored in six folders.
+There are six kinds of plant pictures: *Lotus magnolia tree*, *Redrlowered Loropetalum, maple*, *Camphora officinarum*, *cypress*, *ginkgo*, which are stored in six folders.
 There are two sizes of pictures: 369x800 and 450x800.

 Run gen_train_test_val.py to generate training set, verification set and test set.
 The default ratio is 8:1:1, which can be set by modifying parameters.